heysphere/ios-interview/README.md

 We value **potential** equally as much as **knowledge** and **experience**.
 We value one's ability to think independently and to engage constructively, and are fun to work with.
 After all, we will be spending lots of time together in work days.

-These are the main areas the iOS team will focus our assessment of candidates on:
+These are the areas which we are interested in assessing candidates on:

 - Technical expertise
   - The Swift programming language
-  - Architectural design patterns (MVVM, Swift TCA, unidirectional data flow, etc)
-  - Knowledge of declarative UI programming, e.g., Apple SwiftUI
-  - Knowledge of Apple platform APIs, in particular UIKit for iOS and macOS
+  - Knowledge of Apple platform APIs, and architectural design patterns
-  - Knowledge of reactive programming (RxSwift, ReactiveSwift, Combine, etc)
   - Knowledge of the development cycle
   - Interview demo project
 - Interest in sharing one's knowledge, learning new knowledge, and keeping oneself up to date